 Leave the vehicle under test stationary.
-Then maneuver the bicycle dummy parallel to the vehicle's center axis, with a lateral separation of $3\pm~0.2\,$ m between bicycle line of movenent and the vehicle's moust outer point not counting mirrors, with a bicycle speed of 20 ± 0.5 km/h, as shown in Figure 2 in appendix 1.
+Then manoeuvre the bicycle dummy parallel to the longitudinal median plane of the vehicle, with a lateral separation of 2.75 ± 0.2 m, with a bicycle speed of 20 ± 0.5 km/h, as shown in Figure 2 of Appendix 1.
 The bicycle should be at constant speed at least 44 m before passing the most forward vehicle point.

-The test is passed if the Blind Spot information signal is activated when the bicycle is 7.77 m away from the projection of the vehicle's most forward point to the bicycle line of movement.
+The test is passed if the Blind Spot information signal is activated at the latest when the bicycle is 7.77 m away from the projection of the vehicle's most forward point to the bicycle line of movement.

-- 6.8.
-The manufacturer shall demonstrate, to the satisfaction of the type-approval authority, through the use of documentation, simulation or any other means, that the Blind Spot Information signal is not activated, as described in paragraph 6.5.10., when the vehicle passes any other usual stationary object than the traffic sign.
-In particularly parked cars shall be addressed. - 6.9.
-Failure detection test - 6.9.1.
+- 6.7.
+The manufacturer shall demonstrate, to the satisfaction of the Technical Service and Type Approval Authority, through the use of documentation, simulation or any other means, that the Blind Spot Information signal is not activated, as described in paragraph 6.5.10., when the vehicle passes any other usual stationary object than the traffic sign.
+In particular, parked cars shall be addressed. - 6.8.
+Failure detection test - 6.8.1.
 Simulate a BSIS failure, for example by disconnecting the power source to any BSIS component or disconnecting any electrical connection between BSIS components.
-The electrical connections for the failure warning signal of paragraph 5.4.3. above shall not be disconnected when simulating a BSIS failure. - 6.9.2.
-The failure warning signal mentioned in paragraph 5.6.1. above and specified in paragraph 5.6.1. shall be activated and remain activated while the vehicle is being driven and be reactivated upon each activation of the vehicle master control switch as long as the simulated failure exists.

-- 6.10.
-Automatic deactivation test - 6.10.1.
+The electrical connections for the failure warning signal of paragraph 5.6.1. above shall not be disconnected when simulating a BSIS failure. - 6.8.2.
+The failure warning signal mentioned in paragraph 5.3.1.7. above and specified in paragraph 5.6.1. shall be activated and remain activated while the vehicle is being driven and be reactivated upon each activation of the vehicle master control switch as long as the simulated failure exists. - 6.9.
+Automatic deactivation test - 6.9.1.
 Contaminate any of the system's sensing devices completely with a substance comparable to snow, ice or mud (e.g. based on water).
-The BSIS shall automatically deactivate, indicating this condition as specified in paragraph 5.6.2. - 6.10.3.
-Remove any contamination from the system's sensing devices completey and perform a reactivation of the vehicle master control switch.
-The BSIS shall by automatically reactivated after a driving time not exceeding 60 seconds.
+The BSIS shall automatically deactivate, indicating this condition as specified in paragraph 5.6.2.

+6.9.2.
+Remove any contamination from the system's sensing devices completely and perform a reactivation of the vehicle master control switch.
+The BSIS shall automatically reactivate after a driving time not exceeding 60 seconds.